(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 The UK is only 61% self-sufficient when it comes to food.

-The English cuisine
+The English kitchen

-The desire to control and increase the lucrative sugarproduction led the British to the Caribbean, where they eagerly removed entire populations and vast areas of plant life to make way for new plantations – and millions of African slaves were imported into the apartment.
-The triangle trade thrived and commodities flowed to the ports of Bristol, Liverpool, Glasgow and London.
-Although the food of the colonies quickly became commonplace for the British, it was far from everyone who cared about the development.
-In 1773, as take-away curry became popular, an anonymous essayist in London Magazine lamented the modern eating habits of the British: “Times, gentlemen, are changing.
-On a day like this, English cuisine used to be the palace of abundance, festivity and well-being.
-Instead of the firm roast beef, the aromatic pudding, our tables are now writhing under the opulence of France and India.
-Here a lean fricassee rises instead of our majestic ribs, and our well-known home brew is replaced by a rogue syllabus. "
+The desire to control and increase the lucrative sugarproduction led the British to the Caribbean, where they zealously removed entire populations and vast areas of plant life to make room for new plantations – and millions of African slaves imported for the occasion.
+Triangular trade flourished and raw materials flowed to the ports of Bristol, Liverpool, Glasgow and London.
+Although the food of the colonies quickly became commonplace for the British, not everyone cared about the development.
+In 1773, at the same time as take away curry became popular, an anonymous essayist in the London Magazine lamented the modern eating habits of the British: «The times, gentlemen, are changing.
+On a day like this, the English kitchen used to be the palace of plenty, festivity and revelry.
+Instead of the solid roast beef, the aromatic pudding, our tables now bask in the opulence of France and India.
+Here, a lean fricassee rises in place of our majestic roast ribs, and there our well-known home brew is replaced by a rogue syllabub.»

 Colonization and Brexit

-Dishes such as chutney, kedgeree and curry were over the years incorporated into the British culinary
+Dishes such as chutney, kedgeree and curry were incorporated into the British culinary over the years